-One mine disaster in Australia could have been much worse and there were lessons learned that are applied today to prevent a re-occurrence.
+The Beaconsfield mine disaster in Australia could have had more tragic outcomes.
+But the legacy of the disaster is the highly relevant lessons learned that are applied today to prevent a re-occurrence.

 In 2006 a small earthquake created a disaster for miners at Beaconsfield.
 The Tasmanian mine become home to trapped miners for fourteen days, while 14 other miners were able to scramble to safety after the initial quake.
 While administrators believed three miners were trapped the real number was two as one of the three had already been killed in the collapse.

 READ MORE RELATED CONTENT